 Smoking is ONLY permitted on front porch of cabins.
 Arizona is prone to forest fires and a cigarette butt has started plenty of them!
 Smokers must dispose of cigarette butts in ash can located at base of front porch stairs.
 We don't want to clean up your cigarette butts anymore than you want to clean up ours.
 A $25 (minimum) fee will be charged to anyone improperly disposing of cigarette butts.

 $100 minimum cleaning fee for smoking in a cabin.
-Our housekeepers have noses like a bloodhound.
 If you smoke in the cabin there will be a charge.

 2 Vehicles (including trailers) maximum per cabin.
 Additional vehicles can park in overflow parking areas away from the cabins.
 You must notify us when reserving if you need space for more than two vehicles or trailer(s).
 If you do not reserve additional parking space we may not be able to accommodate you.

 No operation of ATC/Quads/Dirt Bikes on resort property.
-You can drive in and out (if your street legal) while headin' to and from the trails, but no other riding on the property
+You can drive in and out (if your street legal) while heading to and from the trails, but no other riding on the property

 Our facilities are for registered guests and approved visitors only so that we can maintain the safety and security of our resort.
 Unapproved visitors are NOT allowed at any time (day or night) For each unreported guest you will be billed $50 per day.